cesarandreu/koa-jwt/README.md

 Note that koa-jwt exports the `sign`, `verify` and `decode` functions from the above module as a convenience.

+`verify` is thunkified to play nice with co/koa

 ## Tests

     $ npm install